null

 Unusual shifts in weather or variations in insect migration patterns can increase armyworm development while decreasing the amount of natural armyworm predators.
 The result?
 An armyworm infestation.
 If this happens in your yard, you can control armyworms with an insecticide.

-Apply Ortho® Bug B Gon® Insect Killer for Lawns if you find armyworms in your lawn—they're surface feeders so you should be able to spot them in the turf.
+If you find armyworms in your lawn, apply granular Ortho® Bugclear™ Insect Killer1 using a spreader or Ortho® Bugclear™ Insect Killer for Lawns & Landscapes Ready-to-Spray using your garden hose.
+Armyworms are surface feeders, so you should be able to spot them in the turf.
 Under small to moderate infestations, although the grass blades may be chewed, the crowns are not damaged by the feeding and can recover if the damaged area is kept well fed and watered.
 The most severe damage occurs during hot, dry weather, so don't delay armyworm treatment if you think they're attacking your grass.

 Help Your Lawn Recover